autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Chapter 13 Homework.md

 29.
 	- 1, 3, 2, 4
 	- (a) This is because speed is the largest when the tube is at its narrowest.
 Since 1 is the most narrow, and 4 is the widest, their speeds also correlate.
 	- (b) Since pressure is inversely proportional to speed, as speed decreases, pressure increases, so the slowest point would have the most pressure, and the fastest point would have the least pressure.
-This would
+This would result in 4 having the most pressure, then 2, then 3, then 1.

 31.

 33.